iteh/crowbar-iso/README.md

 ### Download OS ISO Images to build from

 Use a Ubuntu 12.04 Vagrant box.
+It is already configured as

+    config.vm.box_url = "http://files.vagrantup.com/precise64.box"

-It is already configured so a ```vagrant up``` will do the right thing.
+in the Vagrantfile, so a ```vagrant up``` will do the right thing.

-Its opinionated as we need ubuntu-12.04 to work, so fork the repository and help to make it more useable for other distros :-)
+Its opinionated as we need ubuntu-12.04 to work, so fork the repository and help to make it more useable for other linux distributions :-)

 You can prepare the build by putting the ubuntu cloud iso and the centos iso in the shared iso folder: